olgavel1998/Rschool/README.md

 # Rschool
-18.04.2022 Random_Forest
+25.04.2022  Clustering and Dimensionality Reduction

-Task 5, Grid Search and Random Search не выполнено.
+Task 8,  Clustering and Dimensionality Reduction